JinraeKim/ParametrisedConvexApproximators.jl/README.md

 - `no_of_optval_success_cases`: failure means invalid optimal value has been found (`-Inf` or `Inf)
 - `number_of_parameters`: the number of network parameters

-- Note: it is possible that
-the optimisation solve time can decrease as the dimension of problem increases for small to medium dimensional problems, as reported in some studies on optimisation solvers, e.g., [the paper about COSMO.jl](https://arxiv.org/pdf/1901.10887.pdf).

 #### Results
 - Run as